 Quotes are a great way to keep you inspired and motivated to reach particular goals or to persevere during difficult experiences.
 Get in the habit of writing them down in a journal so you can reflect on them whenever you need or want.

-These journals can be kept by the day, week, or month, but rather than simply filling out a typical day planner or organizer, the blank pages of a bullet journal can be completely customized by the author.
+Many people also find that a bullet journal is a creative way to maintain organized lists of goals and tasks for greater focus and productivity.
+These journals can be kept by the day, week, or month, but rather than simply filling out a typical day planner or organizer, the blank pages of a bullet journal can be completely customized by the user.
 If the idea of bullet journaling intrigues you, some great journaling ideas can include:

-One of the hardest things about journaling is actually getting started, but the fact is that, with a little discipline and creativity, journaling can become a fun, enjoyable, and even therapeutic habit to develop.
+One of the hardest things about journaling is actually getting started, but the fact is that, with a little discipline and creativity, journaling can become a fun, enjoyable, and even therapeutic habit to develop this new year.

 5. The Power of a 5-Minute Gratitude Journal